Frequently Asked Questions

 About the Admission Process …

 The admission process is made up of a series of steps that will help us get to know students who are considering Mounds Park Academy.
-Depending upon the age of the student, those steps may include a play visit, shadow day, family interview, and more.
+Depending upon the age of the student, those steps may include a visit, family interview, and more.
 Families are encouraged to visit campus for a variety of events throughout the year!

 This is a question that many parents ask themselves as they consider a private school education.
 Often it is a matter of prioritizing one expense over another and cutting back on some incidentals in order to provide this exceptional experience for their children.
-In addition, for families who qualify, MPA offers Indexed Tuition to nearly one-third of its families on an annual basis, totaling $2.2 million.
+In addition, for families who qualify, MPA offers Indexed Tuition to nearly one-third of its families on an annual basis, totaling approximately $2 million.